JoeHenthorn/Nupack-Analysis/README.md

 	conda env create --file dragNdropfileHere --name Nupack_environment
 ```

 Replace dragNdropfileHere with a drag and dropped NupackENV.yml file.
-Thisfile is located in the Nupack-Analysis repository you created in step 1.
+This file is located in the Nupack-Analysis repository you created in step 1.

 5. Now, type the following command into terminal: